PetarSimonovic/gloworm/README.md

 ## Sending code to the board

-Type a line of code in the input pane at the top of the screen then press return to send it to the connected MicroPython board.
+Type code in the input pane at the top of the screen.
+Click **Run** to send it to the connected MicroPython board.

 The board's response will appear in the Output pane below.